Priceless (2006 film): Critical response

-The review aggregator Rotten Tomatoes reported that 82% of critics gave the film positive reviews, based on 72 reviews.
-The site's consensus reads, "Priceless is a light, farcical rom-com that features sharp performances from Audrey Tautou and Gad Elmaleh.".
-Metacritic reported the film had an average score of 72 out of 100, based on 20 reviews, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 82% based on 78 reviews, with an average rating of 6.9/10.
+The website's critics consensus reads, "Priceless is a light, farcical rom-com that features sharp performances from Audrey Tautou and Gad Elmaleh."
+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 20 critics, indicating "generally favorable reviews".